 The Ferrari Roma

-The Ferrari Roma, the new mid-front-engined 2+ coupé of the Prancing Horse, features refined proportions and timeless design combined with unparalleled performance and handling.
+The Ferrari Roma, the new mid-front-engined 2+ coupé, features refined proportions and timeless design combined with unparalleled performance and handling.

 With its distinctive flair and style, the car is a contemporary representation of the carefree, pleasurable way of life that characterised Rome in the 1950s and '60s.
 More specifically, it's a nod to the foundational Ferraris from the mid-twentieth century, cars like the 250 GT and the 275 GTB, which were born in a time when Italian film and fashion and design made everyone drool with desire and lust.

 The approach was taken by the Ferrari Styling Centre for the Ferrari Roma's exterior centres around clean design and absolute symbiosis between its various elements with harmonious proportions and pure, elegant volumes.
 To underscore that formal minimalism, all superfluous detailing has been removed.

 The Ferrari Roma represents the pinnacle of performance in this category, thanks to its turbocharged V8 from the family of engines that have won the overall International Engine of the Year award four years running.
 In this version, the engine reaches 620 cv at 7500 rpm and is coupled with the new 8-speed DCT gearbox that was introduced on the SF90 Stradale.

 The Ferrari Roma's chassis benefits from the modular technology developed by Ferrari for its new generation models.
 Both bodyshell and chassis have been redesigned to incorporate the latest weight reduction and advanced production technologies.
 In fact, 70% of its components are entirely new.
 The mid-front-engined 2+ Ferrari Roma has the best weight/power ratio in its segment (2.37 kg/cv) which enhances handling dynamics and responsiveness.